-Affan Mahmud, the CEO of Boomerang Digital, is an interesting and enormously persistent person.
+Affan Mahmud, the CEO of Notionhive (formerly Boomerang Digital), is an interesting and enormously persistent person.
 Founder of multiple companies in sectors as diverse as technology to hospitality to café and restaurant to digital marketing, he is a master networker.

 This is the part II of our conversation, you can read the part one here.

 You have a hotel chain, two cafés, and restaurants and a consulting firm besides Boomerang Digital.
 Building a company is not an easy feat.
 It’s a demanding job and requires an extraordinary amount of time and effort.
 How do you maintain focus and manage your time?